alexkroman/ollychat/README.md

 # OllyChat

-OllyChat allows you to create custom devops AI agents to understand and manage your infrastructure.
+OllyChat allows you to create custom DevOps AI agents to understand and manage your infrastructure.

-You can try OllyChat without having any observability data by pointing it at our demo Prometheus server: <http://34.123.158.139:9090>
+You can try OllyChat without any observability data by pointing your config at our demo Prometheus server: <http://34.123.158.139:9090>

 ## Features